Uber eats alternative: Create your own restaurant ordering system

 If you want to accept online payments via credit card, you can set up a payment method like Stripe, PayPal, or Amazon Payments in the Payment tab.
 But if you want to handle payments in person, you can just choose Cash on delivery.

 If you want to charge for delivery, you can add a flat-rate or percentage charge in the Shipping tab.
-We’ll talk more about shipping a second.
+We’ll talk more about shipping in a second.

 You don’t need to install the recommended plugins – so feel free to skip those steps.